Skip to content

 Day 3: Descent to Fiescheralp

 After breakfast at the hut, we leave the Konkordia Hut and take the southern route onto the glacier.
-The march over the medial moraine of the Aletsch Glacier takes us near the Märjelen Lake.
+We hike along the medial moraine of the Aletsch Glacier which takes us near the Märjelen Lake.
 A tunnel brings us to the south side of the Eggishorn, from where we hike along alpine meadows to Kühboden on the Fiescheralp.
-A relaxed conclusion after two intense days in a high alpine environment.
+A relaxed finish after two intense days in a high alpine environment.

 Distance